These hacks on photography are cheap but

 Hazy up the pictures

-with sandwich bag
+with a sandwich bag

-Here's quick and fast hack photography to
+Here's a quick and fast hack photography to

 add to your sandwich bag for another usage.